 Car accidents are sometimes minor ‘fender benders’ and do not involve injuries.
-These car collisions occur in parking lots and when cars are backing from parking spaces.
+These car collisions occur in parking lots and when cars are back from parking spaces.
 Most of these accidents do not lead to significant injuries to motorists and passengers.
 Such collisions, however, may cause slight damage to the cars and the question often arises whether you need to report this type of accident.
-The answer lies not only in the specific circumstances of the accident but also on the state you live in.
+The answer lies not only in the specific circumstances of the accident but also in the state you live in.

 If you are based in New Orleans and planning to file a lawsuit against the accused, our New Orleans car injury lawyers are here for assistance.
 In this post, let’s take a look at whether a police report is mandatory when proving negligence in a car accident: